Iran sentences German human rights advocate to 10 years in prison over 'propaganda' | DW | 04.08.2021

 Although the German government has not released a statement regarding her arrest, aside from mentioning that an unnamed German was being held in Iran, several politicians have spoken in support of Taghavi.

-"Shocking verdict against Nahid Taghavi of Cologne #Iran.
-As I did in April, I support the call for her immediate release," said Andrej Hunko, Budenstag member of the Left party.
+"Shocking verdict against Nahid Taghavi of Cologne Iran.
+As I did in April, I support the call for her immediate release," said Andrej Hunko, a Left party member of the German parliament, or Bundestag.

-Social Democrat spokesperson for human rights in the Bundestag, Frank Schwabe, reacted to the sentencing saying the charges were "unfounded" and the verdict "a farce."
+Social Democrat spokesperson for human rights in the Bundestag, Frank Schwabe, also reacted to the sentencing, saying the charges were "unfounded" and calling the verdict "a farce."

 jcg/aw (AFP, dpa)